 Note: This SFR refers to the AES interface provided by the optional symmetric cryptographic library (SCL) and is not applicable if the TOE is delivered with a blocked SCP or without SCL.
 The key destruction can be done by overwriting the key register interfaces or by software reset of the SCP which provides immediate zeroing of all SCP key registers.
 The data object stored in the memory of the TOE can be destroyed using the "Cipher_Close()" function of the SCL.

-7.1.4.4 Rivest-Shamir-Adleman (RSA) operation
+7.1.4.4 Rivest-Shamir-Adleman (RSA) operation of Asymmetric Cryptographic Libraries v2.03.008 and v2.07.003

 The Modular Arithmetic Operation of the TOE shall meet the requirement "Cryptographic operation (FCS_COP.1)" as specified below.